Mango avocado shrimp lettuce wraps

 The end of a long travel day: The Thanksgiving holiday is one of the busiest travel periods of

 the year.
-If you are planning to roam, end the travel day by raising a glass of our Gold Rush Red.
+If you are planning to roam, end the travel day by raising a glass of our Red Blend.

 Thanksgiving pairing: Cream or cheese-based side dishes, or butternut squash risotto with crispy